What is Flank Sucking?

 Recovery of Flank Sucking in Dogs

 Even if treatment is successful and behavior is stopped, reoccurrence of the behavior is always possible.
 Successful management usually needs lifelong attention.
 Anticipate and reduce your dog’s triggers, and learn how to recognize the behavior and redirect when necessary.
-Prevention of this condition can be achieved by not breeding affected dogs.
+In some cases, prevention of this condition may be achieved by not breeding affected dogs.

 Flank Sucking Questions and Advice from Veterinary Professionals